Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 1. Mod organizer      - The tool which makes everything work - Installed as part of the Wildlander installation in <install directory>\Game-files\Mod Organizer.exe
 1. [Reqtificator](#Reqtificator)       - The requiem patcher - Makes 3rd party mods compatible with the Wildlander install.
 1. [Dyndolod](#dyndolod) - The tool which draws items in the distance, generally needed to be ran if adding mods which change the landscape or add new player homes
-1. Merging mods       - Advanced modding technique to combine multiple mods Plugin's into one.
+1. Merging mods       - Advanced modding technique to combine multiple mods Plugins into one.

 ### Known Mod Issues/Incompatibilities